School Science Lessons

 Xenon, Xe, (Greek xenos foreign, stranger), colourless, odourless, non-metal noble gas at room temperature and pressure, 0.00001% of the atmosphere.

-Xenic acid, xenon trioxide solution
+Xenic acid, xenon trioxide solution, may not exist!

 Specific heat capacity: 159 J kg-1 K-1.